Practical Deep LearningHands-on course on deep learning training and inference for engineers

 - How to use convolutional neural networks for image classification

-- How to prepare datasets and manage the process around deep learning
+- How to prepare and curate datasets for deep learning

-- Deep learning concepts and techniques in current use such as gradient descent algorithms, learning curves, regularization, dropout, batch normalization, the Inception architecture, and residual networks
+- Deep learning concepts and techniques in current use such as gradient descent algorithms, learning curves, regularization, dropout, batch normalization, the Inception architecture, residual networks, pruning and quantization, the MobileNet architecture, word embeddings, and recurrent neural networks

-- An introduction to transfer learning, recurrent neural networks, generative adversarial networks, and image segmentation
+- An introduction to generative adversarial networks and object detection

 What this course is not!